-EnDev collaborates closely with the Government of Uganda (GoU) through the Ministry of Energy and Mineral Development, the World Bank, and the Uganda Energy Credit Capitalisation Company (UECCC) on the Electricity Access Scale-up Project (EASP).
+EnDev collaborates closely with the Government of Uganda (GoU), the World Bank, and the Uganda Energy Credit Capitalisation Company (UECCC) on the Electricity Access Scale-up Project (EASP).
 The EASP includes a large component targeting refugee areas that may benefit from EnDev's DSS experience in displacement settings and could potentially take successful DSS mechanisms to scale.
 As such, EnDev will seek to share technical insights and lessons learned on DSS, coordinate activities in refugee settlements, and discuss possibilities for eventual scale up with the GoU, UECCC, and the World Bank.